danielendeg/nugetpackageupdate/specs/SQL/Schema-Migrations.md

 * The information needed to update a FHIR server will be hosted by the FHIR server itself.
 * The code will specify a min and max version of the schema that it can run against.
 * Schema versions cannot break code that is running against the immediately preceding schema version.
-* The admin tool will not perform an upgrade if the FHIR servers connected to the database will be broken by it.
-We can use a combination of `sys.dm_tran_locks` and `sys.sysprocesses` and `applicationname` in the connection string to identity which server instances are using an old version.
+* The admin tool will not perform an upgrade if the FHIR server(s) connected to the database will be broken by it.
+* The FHIR server instance will register its use of a specific version with the database.
 * The FHIR server will not run against a database with an unknown version.
 * The upgrade tool will not upgrade to the next version until all instances of the code are using the preceding version.